RBF Weighted Hyper-Involution for RGB-D Object Detection: The Model

 \section{The Model}

 In this section, we first introduce the main RGB-D detection architecture.
-Then we discuss the two main modules namely the depth aware hyper-involution and fusion designed specifically for the RGB-D detection.
-Finally, the synthetic RGB-D data generation pipeline is described in detail.
+Then we discuss the two main modules namely the depth aware hyper-involution and fusion designed specifically for RGB-D detection.